cyrusimap/cyrus-imapd/docsrc/imap/developer/process.rst

 Useful Developer Information
 ============================

-Some combined :ref:`tips on developing with Cyrus <cyrus-hacking>` have been collected.
+Some combined :ref:`tips on developing with Cyrus <imap-developer-guidance>` have been collected.

 Community Participation
 =======================